Liquid-Ammo/NAG---The-brogrammer/README.md

 # NAG --- The-brogramming-Language
-Python based programming language compiled on python for easier access to non prgrammers.
+Python based sql like language compiled on python as an alternative for sql made for easier access to python prgrammers.

 This project is developed by Lalith Adhithiya , Rishikesh , Arjun of Class 12 A and B Indian Educational School Kuwait as a CBSE grade 12 Computer Science Project.